wildcodeschoolparis/livecodings/unix/investigation/README.md

 There's been a murder in Terminal City, and TCPD needs your help.

-To figure out whodunit, you need access to a command line.
+To figure out who did it, you need access to a command line.

 Once you're ready, clone this repo, or [download it as a zip file](https://github.com/veltman/clmystery/archive/master.zip).